mario-guerra/whisper_transcriber/README.md

 1. Detect the new file instantly (via fswatch)
 2. **Wait for the recording to complete** (checks if file is open by any process)
 3. Verify file stability (10 seconds after file is closed)
-4. Transcribe using Whisper with timestamps and speaker detection
+4. Transcribe using Whisper with timestamps
 5. **Send you a notification** when complete
 6. **Click the notification** to open the transcripts folder
 7. Save the transcript as Markdown in `~/Recordings/transcripts/`